 According to the North American Pet Health Insurance Association (NAPHIA), over 3.45 million pets were insured by the end of 2020, with an average annual growth rate of 23.4 percent over the past five years.
 During another 2019-2020 survey conducted by the American Pet Products Association (APPA), nearly 85 million families own at least one pet.
+That number has grown to over 90.5 million in 2022 according to Rainwalk Pet Insurance.
 In other words, only about 4 percent of household pets are insured - assuming each family has one pet.

 Like your health insurance, you assume there is a potential future risk of severe ailment or injury.
 The same goes for your pets, and especially for very young or more elderly animals.
 Animals tend to get into and eat small items or those that can become easily lodged in their airways or digestive tract.
 Your animal may also be very high-energy and accident-prone.
 Even animals can tear a ligament or break a bone.
 Your pet’s environment and behaviors can be good indicators of whether you should acquire a health insurance policy.

 Breeds such as the German Shepherd, French Bulldog, and English Bulldog are generally less healthy than their peers.
 These pedigrees are more likely to suffer from ongoing medical issues such as arthritis and skin disease, the cost of which can mount over the years, says Dr. Linda Simon, veterinary surgeon, and consultant at FiveBarks.
 Certain breeds of cats and other animals also have more illness-prone species.
 Consult with your veterinarian about the coverage they suggest for your breed.